ZeleOeO/Artificial-Intelligence-Projects/README.md

 # Artificial-Intelligence-Projects
-A repo of my progress with A.I. and Deep Learning
+A repo of my progress with A.I. and Deep Learning using multiple methods and libraries

 ## Projects
  ##### - Sarcasm Detetcion - NLP (tutorial)
  ##### - Negative Positive News - NLP
  ##### - Poem Generator - NLP (tutorial)